Code-Institute-Submissions/UserCentricMilestoneProject-2/README.md

 ## User Experience (UX)
 ---
 Kiwi Bus Tours' design was intended for potential customers who would like to travel but are not as interested in large scales tour groups and would like to travel further than smaller bus tours would typically travel.
-The goal would be a website more personable than a companies such as [Kiwi Experience](https://www.kiwiexperience.com/) but offer more than smaller buisness such as [Mini Bus Tours](https://www.minibustours.co.nz/).
+The goal would be a website more personable than companies such as [Kiwi Experience](https://www.kiwiexperience.com/) but offer more than smaller buisness such as [Mini Bus Tours](https://www.minibustours.co.nz/).

 The project tailors itself to smaller, more personable groups who are not necessarily interested in massive days out or bungee jumping.
 Ideally this means family groups, middle aged to